farcaster-project/RFCs/07-cryptographic-setup.md

 An adaptor signature scheme extend a standard signature (`Gen`, `Sign`, `Vrfy`) scheme with:

- * `EncGen`: An encrypted key generation algorithm, in this protocol the encryption key generation is linked to the cross-group DLEQ proof.
+ * `EncGen`: An encryption key generation algorithm, in this protocol the encryption key generation is linked to the cross-group DLEQ proof.

  * `EncSig`: Encrypt a signature and return an adaptor signature.
 This RFC uses the public key tweaking method.